SuperDARNCanada/borealis/docs/source/glossary.rst

 device
 	When using Ettus UHD API this refers to the radio devices, or the N200s in the case of Borealis.
+	When in the context of CUDA, this refers to the GPU.

 integration time
 	The time allocated for an averaging period.
 An averaging